has become asymbol of hope.

 About the KFI

-The KIM Foundation International exists to help heal the wounds suffered by innocent children and to restore hope and happiness to their lives by providing much-needed medical and psychological assistance.
+The KIM Foundation International exists to help heal the wounds suffered by innocent children and to restore hope and happiness to their lives.

 Kim suffered many years of painful burn therapy, and she always longed to reach out and help other children who were victimized by war.
 For over 20 years the KFI has been the embodiment of Kim’s dream and has been dedicated to providing funds to support the work of international organizations that offer free medical, living, and educational assistance to child-victims of war, violence, and deprivation.